Pulling Apart 2-spheres in 4-manifolds: Introduction

 An immediate advantage of this point of view is that the higher-order intersection theory of \cite{ST2} can be applied inductively to increase the order of a Whitney tower or, in some cases, detect obstructions to doing so.
 The main idea is that to each unpaired intersection point $p$ in a Whitney tower $\cW$ on $A$ one can associate a decorated unitrivalent tree $t_p$ which bifurcates down from $p$ through the Whitney disks to the order 0 surfaces $A_i$ (Figure~\ref{fig:W-disks-inner-prod-oriented}, also Figure~\ref{bing-hopf-example-tower-and-grope-with-tree}).
 The \emph{order} of $p$ is the number of trivalent vertices in $t_p$.
-The univalent vertices of $t_p$ are labeled by the components $A_i$ of $A$ where they end on (or just by the indices $i\in \{1,\dots,m\}$).
-The edges of $t_p$ are decorated with elements of the fundamental group $\pi:=\pi_1X$ of the ambient 4--manifold $X$.
+The univalent vertices of $t_p$ are labeled by the elements $i\in \{1,\dots,m\}$ from the set indexing the $A_i$.
+The edges of $t_p$ are decorated with elements of the fundamental group $\pi:=\pi_1X$ of the ambient $4$--manifold $X$.
 Orientations of $A$ and $X$ determine vertex-orientations and a sign $\sign(p)\in\{\pm\}$ for $t_p$, and the {\em order $n$ intersection invariant} $\tau_n(\cW)$ of an order $n$ Whitney tower $\cW$ is defined as the sum

 over all order $n$ intersection points $p$ in $\cW$.
 Here $\cT_n(\pi,m)$ is a free abelian group generated by order $n$ decorated trees modulo relations which include the usual antisymmetry (AS) and Jacobi (IHX) relations of finite type theory (Figure~\ref{fig:Relations-fig}).
 Restricting to non-repeating intersection points in an order $n$ non-repeating Whitney tower $\cW$, yields the analogous order $n$ {\em non-repeating intersection invariant} $\lambda_n(\cW)$: